eddyystop/gulp-mithril-components/README.md

 Bootstrap provides a **lot** of capability, most of it extensively documented, and some of it _creative_.
-Devs, if they are limited to a subset of these capabilities, would either have to limit themselves to the subset, or expand the components with customization.
+Devs, if they are limited to a subset of these capabilities, would either have to limit themselves to that, or to expand the components with customization.

 Should you decide to write components which do much of what Bootstrap allows, your options will mirror Bootstrap, only using your own notation.
-Who would enjoy that?
+Who would enjoy such duplication?

 #### Dev vs Web Designer